Jiaxin-Pei/potato-tutorial/docs/source/usage.rst

 Usage
 =====

 Getting started with Potato is easy!
-Here are the
+Here's what you need to do:

 Install Potato to your machine